Riashat/icml2017-rlworkshop/index.md

 12:00pm Lunch Break

-1:30pm Mat Monfort (MIT & Microsoft) - Deep DAGGER
+1:30pm Mat Monfort (MIT & Microsoft) - Deep DAGGER (TBC)

 2:00pm Riashat Islam (McGill) - On the reproducibility of policy gradient experiments

-2:20pm Andrei Nica and Tudor Berariu (Romania) - Reinforcement learning for the MALMO Minecraft challenge
+2:20pm Tudor Berariu (Universitatea Politehnica bucharest and Bitdefender, Romania) - Reinforcement learning for the MALMO Minecraft challenge

 2:40pm Ahmed Touati (Univ.
 Montreal) - On the convergence of Treew backup and other reinforcement leaenring algorithms